openstack-archive/monasca-analytics/doc/examples.md

 The system triggers 12 possible IPTables, classified in four families: `ssh`, `concrete IPs`, `http`, and `ping` with different probabilities according to the state of the system, in order to model possible ping flood attacks:

 1) State `stopped`: nothing is triggered
-2) State `normal`: hihger probability for http traffic, but some of the other rules will be triggered.
+2) State `normal`: higher probability for http traffic, but some of the other rules will be triggered.
 3) State `attack`: very high probability of triggering `ping` traffic in every timestamp, keeping the rest of probabilities as they were in `normal` state.

 The ingestor consumes data from the markov chain IPTable source, and counts the number of times that an IPTable of each family has been triggered in every time window, generating a 4D array per time window (one dimension per IPTable type).